jjideenschmiede/teamcity-github-last-matching-ref-recipe/README.md

-# TeamCity Git Commit Hash Recipe
+# TeamCity GitHub Last Matching Ref Recipe

-This recipe provides a simple way to get the current Git commit hash in TeamCity build configurations.
-In the default configuration, the commit hash is available as environment variable `%env.GIT_COMMIT_SHORT_HASH%`.
+This TeamCity recipe fetches the latest GitHub reference (branch or tag) that matches a given pattern — such as `tags/v1` or `heads/feature`.
+The result is stored in a configurable environment variable and can be used throughout your build pipeline.

+Ideal for release pipelines, dynamic versioning, or selecting the latest relevant code state from GitHub.

 ---